List of Star Trek novels: Day of Honor (1997)

 Star Trek: Day of Honor crossover miniseries is inspired by the Voyager episode "Day of Honor".
 Created by Paula M. Block and John J. Ordover.
 Honor Bound (1997), a Corps of Engineers novella by Diana G. Gallagher, and Michael Jan Friedman's novelization of the titular episode, tie into the series.
 An omnibus edition including all six works was published in 1999.

 Captain's Table (1998)

 Star Trek: The Captain's Table crossover miniseries is narrated by various starship captains during their visits to a trans-dimensional bar called The Captain's Table.
 An omnibus edition was published in 2000.
 Tales from the Captain's Table (2005), a short story collection edited by Keith DeCandido, ties into the series.
-The cover art, by an uncredited artist, was intended to form a polyptych; however, design and printing errors resulted in the six images not aligning.
+The cover art by Keith Birdsong was intended to form a polyptych; however, design and printing errors resulted in the six images not aligning.
 Reprints have included new cover art.